isomerpages/moe-lianhuapri/_potential-parents-and-students/E Open House 2025.md

 At Lianhua Primary School, we cultivate Executive Functioning Skills in our students through customised programmes featuring our Superheroes and their Pets
 <iframe allowfullscreen="true" height="529" width="889" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vRtk7Hi__RSwtVDFmM25C8aga1NDPvV-wFcDOloNNCuWYKg-ATWDfFmuYFO8Q3YWg/pubembed?start=true&amp;loop=true&amp;delayms=5000"></iframe>
 <br>

+Together, we look forward to nurturing your child’s heart and mind through a strong and meaningful partnership. <br>
+For further information, please explore the different sections of our school’s website. <br>
+We would appreciate it if you could take a moment to complete a short survey of the e-Open House by clicking on the link below. <br><br>
+Open House 2025 Survey (embedded link: https://go.gov.sg/lhpseopenhouse2025) We warmly welcome you to the Lianhua family and thank you for joining us for Lianhua Primary School’s E-Open House 2025.